 And it gets worse than that...
 Star Fox Adventures, Krystal's introduction to the series, has Andross trying to come Back from the Dead by draining Krystal's life force, killing her and almost causing the destruction of Sauria (Dinosaur Planet) in the process.
 But wait!
 It gets worse!
 There are a few slight implications that Andross was involved in some way, in causing the destruction of Cerinia, Krystal's home planet, of which she is the only survivor.
 Let's repeat that for clarification: HE TRIED TO KILL HER, MAY HAVE KILLED HER ENTIRE CIVILIZATION, AND WOULD HAVE KILLED ANOTHER, and she, of all people, IS DEFENDING HIM?!
 It probably wouldn't be surprising to say that Krystal underwent some major Character Derailment in Command.

 Mario Tennis has a tournament mode which allows you to play Singles or Doubles.
 If you play in Doubles, you get a computer player as a partner.
 In a game that allows up to 4 players in Exhibition Mode, why, why would they have a Doubles Tourney mode and not let you play it co-operatively with another player?
-And then for the Nintendo GameCube version, they did it again!
+And then for the Nintendo GameCube version, they did it again.
+Adding to that, in the N64 version, you can't choose your partner for the Doubles Tournament.
+Your partner depends on the character you chose.
+For example, if you picked Mario, your partner would always be Luigi.
+The Gamecube version does get somewhat redeemed since you at least get to choose your partner.

 During the ending, before Fi disappears forever, she tells Link that she feels the stirring of happiness at their time spent together.
 The problem is that there has been no evidence at all of these growing emotions throughout the entire game, so the whole scene comes off as a half-assed attempt at Character Development thrown in at the very last second for the sake of a cheap Tear Jerker.

 Super Mario 64 DS was a remake with plenty of added content that made it well worth playing...up until the end.
 In the original game, collecting all the Power Stars allows you to access a cannon outside the castle and use it to reach the castle roof, where you can find 3 1-ups, a Wing Cap block, and Yoshi, who gives you 100 extra lives and a new triple jump.
 In the Remake, you can get to the castle roof without getting all the stars and Yoshi is a playable character, so now there's nobody up there.
 What was added to make up for this?
-NOTHING.
+A mini-game rabbit if you happen to be Luigi.
 So there's actually less content rewarding players for beating the remake than there was for beating the original.
 Needless to say, this was disappointing.

 The Coin Rush mode is even more offensive, since it has a maximum score of just 30.000 coins which can actually be mathematically improved.